risk-first/website/menagerie/Communication-Risk.md

 ### Protocol Implementation Risk

-A second aspect of [Protocol Risk](Communication-Risk#protocol-risk) exists in heterogenous computing environments, where protocols have been independently implemented based on standards.
+A second aspect of [Protocol Risk](Communication-Risk#protocol-risk) exists in heterogeneous computing environments, where protocols have been independently implemented based on standards.
 For example, there are now so many different browsers, all supporting different levels of `HTTP`, `HTML` and `JavaScript` that it becomes impossible to test comprehensively over all the different versions.
 To mitigate as much [Protocol Risk](Communication-Risk#protocol-risk) as possible, generally we run tests in a subset of browsers, and use a lowest-common-denominator approach to choosing protocol and language features.

 ![Communication Protocols Risks](images/generated/communication_protocol_risks.png)